kosl/ihipp-examples/docs/week1.md

 sentinel  directive-name  [clause, ...]
 ```

-In step [E: Hello World!] you have already learned the syntax of the OpenMP compiler directive in C and Fortran, i.e., for the directive name *parallel*.
+In step [E: Hello World!] you have already learned the syntax of the OpenMP compiler directive in C and Fortran, i.e., for the directive name (construct) *parallel*.

 **Run-time Library Routines**